 Ed – It is certainly is very special to us.
 The decision to come here prompted my decision to propose.
-I initially had another idea for a few months down the road … my plan was to propose at La Jolla [the fashion film festival], because we took our first trip together there, and that is where we become a couple.
+I initially had another idea for a few months down the road … my plan was to propose at La Jolla, the fashion film festival because we took our first trip together there, and that is where we become a couple.
 The reason I decided to do it here in Cape Town was because a month before the trip, her family was visiting us in Los Angeles.
 I didn’t know when I would get to see her father again, or have the opportunity to ask him for her hand, in person.
-That was possibly the most nervous moment of my life!
-And so we flew to Cape Town, and I had the ring in my travel bag, and I proposed on our first night there.
+That was possibly the most nervous moment of my life, and so we flew to Cape Town, I had the ring in my travel bag, and I proposed on our first night there.

 Ed – I thought we were going to miss it!

-Ashley – As I learned quite quickly … he had been planning to propose at sunset.
-Nobody was out there, at Sea Point.
+Ashley – As I learned quite quickly he had been planning to propose at sunset.
+Nobody was out there, at the Sea Point promenade.
 The waves were crashing, the wind was wild.
 Ed bent down on one knee and he asked.
 I breathlessly said yes!
-As he stood up … and we kissed … this runner, who clearly saw everything, circled around us and yelled “woo!”.
+As he stood up and we kissed.
+This runner, who clearly saw everything, circled around us and yelled “Woo!”.

 Ed – He is the only witness.

-Ashley – He was the only witness to the whole thing… it was amazing, it was such a special moment.
+Ashley – He was the only witness to the whole thing, it was amazing, it was such a special moment.
 So Cape Town is dear to us for that reason, as well as just being an incredible city.
-Ed and I are fortunate to have traveled quite a bit – but we just love it here, we love this city, we love South Africa.
-We are meeting with production companies while we are here as well – as we want to shoot two films here.
+Ed and I are fortunate to have travelled quite a bit but we just love it here, we love this city, we love South Africa.
+We are meeting with production companies while we are here as well, we want to shoot two films here.

 You guys have been working on a film called Deserted…?

 Ed – We have.
 We got the first bit of financing for the film in August 2014, and it was small.
-In retrospect was too small, but it’s hard to get a movie off the ground – and we decided that we were going, and that if we had to make it for that – we would figure out a way to do it.
-However, as soon as that first financing was in – it just grew and it grew and grew.
+In retrospect was too small, but it’s hard to get a movie off the ground and we decided that we were going and that if we had to make it for that we would figure out a way to do it.
+However, as soon as that first financing was in it just grew and grew and grew.
 We had one main investor who came aboard and really transformed what we were able to do with the project.

 Working on a condensed shoot schedule was challenging with a small crew, smaller budget, in extreme conditions.
-Before we shot people kept saying (with a look in their eye that meant … “There’s no way you’re pulling that off) that our film was “highly ambitious”.
-Initially we didn’t have the budget to hire a location scout, so Ed and I made all of the trips to Death Valley ind Ridgecrest to find our locations, along with the help of my aspiring filmmaker brother, Richard – who’s twenty three.
-When you’re working on an independent film with a small budget …you were a million hats!
-But thanks to an amazing crew …we pulled it off.
+Before we shot people kept saying (with a look in their eye that meant that there is no way we’re going to pull that off) that our film was “highly ambitious”.
+Initially, we didn’t have the budget to hire a location scout, so Ed and I made all of the trips to Death Valley and Ridgecrest to find our locations, along with the help of my aspiring filmmaker brother, Richard who’s twenty-three.
+When you’re working on an independent film with a small budget you wear a million hats.
+But thanks to an amazing crew pulled it off.

 Ed – Location scouting was fun.

-Ashley – It was … we had a couple of experiences.
-A few months before we started filming where we were scouting the sand dunes, which are a big part of the story line of the film.
-We rented an SUV to drive out to them – and the SUV got stuck in the sand.
+Ashley – It was we had a couple of experiences.
+A few months before we started filming where we were scouting the sand dunes, which are a big part of the storyline of the film.
+We rented an SUV to drive out to them and the SUV got stuck in the sand.
 These sand dunes about a mile away from where we got stuck.
 We got out of the car and stared at them in the distance.
-I really wanted to go see them, I really wanted to stand on them and figure out everything at every angle . . .
+I really wanted to go see them, I really wanted to stand on them and figure out everything from every angle…

 Ashley – …from two miles away.